awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 + You can't use RDS Proxy with Aurora Serverless clusters\.
 +  You can't use RDS Proxy with Aurora multi\-master clusters\.
 +  Your RDS Proxy must be in the same VPC as the database\.
 The proxy can't be publicly accessible, although the database can be\.
++  You can't use proxy with custom DNS\.
 +  RDS Proxy is available for the MySQL and PostgreSQL engine families\.

 The following RDS Proxy limitations apply to MySQL: